abrown41/AutoFeedback/README.rst

 Installing a local version of AutoFeedback
 ===========================================

 If you want to develop AutoFeedback you can install a local version of the code.
-You can then create a local wheel file by running the command:

-python setup.py sdist bdist_wheel

-The whl file to install AutoFeedback is then created in a directory called `dist`.
-To install your version of AutoFeedback in place of the default you then do:

-pip uninstall AutoFeedback
+    cd <path to AutoFeedback>
+    pip install -r requirements-dev.txt -r requirements.txt
-pip install dist/AutoFeedback-<version>-py3-none-any.whl
+    pip install -e .